 Compassionate self - this practice helps you to step into and develop your compassionate self

 The ideal compassionate image - this practice helps us to imagine our ideal image of compassion offering us comfort and support

-If you would like to learn more about CFT, or about coping with the impact of COVID 19 using Compassion Focused Therapy or Compassionate Mind Training, please visit the series of talks given by Prof. Paul Gilbert by clicking here.
+If you would like to learn more about CFT please visit the series of talks given by Prof. Paul Gilbert, developer of CFT, by clicking here.